BalooSLU/RIOT/Display_SPI/README.md

 ```
     disp_changePage(0);
 ```
-5. waiting for bottons to be pressed
+5. waiting for buttons to be pressed and changing the page
 ```
         msg_receive(&msg);
         if (msg.content.value == 0)